-The financial statements are prepared in accordance with the accounting principles generally accepted in the United States of America ("GAAP"), which require the Managing Member to make estimates and assumptions that affect the reported amounts of assets, liabilities, income and expense during the reporting period.
+The financial statements are prepared in accordance with the accounting principles generally accepted in the United States of America ("GAAP"), which require the Managing Member to make estimates and assumptions that affect the reported amounts of assets and liabilities and the reported amounts of income and expense during the reporting period.
 Significant estimates include the fair value of investments, the Senior Loan, and Equity Contribution.
 Actual results could differ from those estimates.